A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Discussion

-In this article, we build a mathematical model to investigate the potential improvements in glioma treatment by combining two therapies: temozolomide (TMZ) and CAR-T cell therapy.
+In this {work}, we propose a mathematical model to investigate potential improvements in glioma treatment by combining two therapies: temozolomide (TMZ) and CAR-T cell therapy.
 TMZ is a standard treatment for gliomas \cite{friedman2000temozolomide}, often used in multimodal therapies such as the Stupp protocol \cite{stupp_protocl2005}.
 On the other hand, CAR-T cell therapy is a novel treatment, which has shown promising success in treating non-solid tumors like leukemias \cite{Maude,Miliotou}.
-Preclinical studies in animal models have demonstrated the potential of combining these therapies \cite{suryadevara2018temozolomide,combined_CART_TMZ}, though their clinical effectiveness is still under investigation in an ongoing trial (NCT04165941) \cite{TMZ_CART_trial}.
+Preclinical studies in animal models have demonstrated the potential of combining these therapies \cite{suryadevara2018temozolomide,combined_CART_TMZ}, although their clinical effectiveness is still under investigation in an ongoing trial (NCT04165941) \cite{TMZ_CART_trial}.

 Our goal is to contribute to and inform future clinical trials through the insights gained from this work.
+The strong agreement between simulation results for both TMZ and CAR-T cell monotherapies and real-world clinical findings--discussed below--validates the reliability of the proposed model.
+This alignment provides confidence in its predictive power and its potential utility in designing and optimizing future combined treatment protocols.

-While the primary focus is on gliomas, the model could be adapted and calibrated for other cancers with similar biological mechanisms, offering a basis for similar investigations into combined CAR-T cell therapy and chemotherapy for solid cancers, a new promising approach.
+Note that while the primary focus is on gliomas, the model could be adapted and calibrated for other cancers with similar biological mechanisms, offering a basis for similar investigations into combined CAR-T cell therapy and chemotherapy for solid cancers, a new promising and under investigation approach \cite{Moon}.